 Produce a Documentary Show

-Edited by Jan Margery Castillo, Anonymous, Lynn, Eng and 1 other
+Edited by Jan Margery Castillo, Lynn, Eng, Doug Collins

 Documentary shows are far from the stellar and big-ticket movie productions that we see in cinemas today.
 They feature a reality-based slice of life that will either catch the interest of the viewer, or bore him.
 Most of the time, those who sit for hours watching documentaries are people who are more curious and sensitive to people, things, and situations around their existence.
 It is a challenge to create these types of programs because there are a couple of responsibilities a producer has, from the pre-production to the filming itself, and after the show has been produced.
 You must be wondering how the producers were able to pull off a great show despite the limited budget and resources.
 Read on to learn more about documentaries and how to produce a documentary show.